Project-Counter/cop5/source/08-api/01-counter-api-paths-to-support.rst

      - /r51/status
      - Returns the current status of the COUNTER_SUSHI API service.
 This path returns a message that includes the operating status of the API, the URL to the service’s entry in the COUNTER Registry, and an array of service alerts (if any).

-       This path MUST be public, i.e. not protected by the methods described in :numref:`sushi-security`, to allow report consumers to easily check whether a SUSHI server is live.
+       This path MUST be public, i.e. not protected by the methods described in :numref:`api-security`, to allow report consumers to easily check whether a SUSHI server is live.

    * - GET
      - /r51/reports